SethMusker/TargetVet/README.md

 ## What does `VetHybPiper.sh` do?
 1. For each sample, fetch all the assembled contigs from the HybPiper output directory and collate them into a single all-target fasta.
 2. For each sample, nucleotide BLAST the contigs to the target fasta (the one you used as the reference for HybPiper).
 3. For each sample, run `VetTargets_genome.R` to calculate paralogy indices and more (see below).
-By default the script's plotting functionality if turned off as it can take a long time and is in this context not likely to be interesting.
+By default the script's plotting functionality is turned off as it can take a long time and is, in this context, not likely to be interesting.
 It can however be switched on using `-P TRUE`.
 4. Across the sample set, run `DetectParalogs.R` on the previous step's output.
 If the reference fasta contains multiple copies of each target (in which case you need to specify `-M TRUE`), this will be done separately for each target source, with results output in separate folders named after each.

 To get detailed usage info and help, run `bash VetHybPiper.sh -h`.